saezlab/pypath/CONTRIBUTING.md

-The `pypath` aims to follow the style standards most widely shared in the Python community such as [PEP8][1] and the [Google style guide][2]. `pypath` has undergone large refactoring efforts over the past year (2019) and it has still around 30% of its working codebase left with a sometimes messy and ugly style.
-Please be forgiving when you see these parts and feel free to improve them if you want.
-To see a more consistent style characteristic to this module we recommend to look at some new core modules, e.g. `pypath.core.network` or `pypath.core.interaction`.
+The `pypath` aims to follow the style standards most widely shared in the Python community such as [PEP8][1] and the [Google style guide][2]. `pypath` has undergone large refactoring efforts since 2019 and it has still around 30% of its working codebase left with a sometimes messy and ugly style.
+Please forgiving when you see these parts and feel free to improvethem if you want.
+To see a more consistent style characteristic to the module, we recommend to look at some new core modules, e.g. `pypath.core.network` or `pypath.core.interaction`.
 As we mentioned we follow the standards, we have exceptions in a few points.
 In the document below we only discuss these alterations and additional rules.
 For general guidelines you can refer to the